Portable generator safety per CPSC: carbon monoxide, the 20-foot rule, safe refueling, wet weather, overload, and backfeeding, served straight.

 Placement: Outside Only, 20 Feet, Exhaust Away

 Twenty feet is a minimum, not a target.
 Farther is better, and exhaust direction matters as much as distance.
 A generator with its exhaust aimed at an open window is more dangerous than one a little closer with the exhaust pointed at the open yard.
+What does not help is ventilation.
+CPSC's position is explicit that deadly CO levels build in enclosed areas "even when using fans or opening doors and windows for ventilation," so airflow is never the fix.
+Distance is.

 Why "The Door Is Open" Does Not Work